Artificial Intelligence in the United States

 The federal regulatory landscape for AI remains limited in scope.
 Although a significant volume of AI-related legislation has been introduced in Congress, only one standalone statute intended to regulate the posting and distribution of AI-generated content has been enacted to date:

 • Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks Act (TAKE IT DOWN Act): Although the statute does not regulate AI systems directly, it requires online platforms to delete flagged non-consensual intimate imagery, including AI-generated deepfakes, within 48 hours.
-The law creates criminal penalties for distributing content and empowers the Federal Trade Commission (FTC) to enforce compliance.
+The law creates criminal penalties for distributing such content and empowers the Federal Trade Commission (FTC) to enforce compliance.

 Accordingly, federal policy is more defined by proposals than binding obligations, and most operational guidance continues to come from executive actions and agency-level enforcement.